Mission San Gabriel Arcángel: Burials

-Visitors
+Exhibits

 Visitors can tour the church, museum and grounds.
 The adobe museum building was built in 1812 and was originally used for sleeping quarters and book storage.
 Exhibits include mission relics, books and religious artifacts.
 The grounds feature operations from the original mission complex, including indoor and outdoor kitchens, winery, water cisterns, soap and candle vats, tanning vats for preparing cattle hides, and a cemetery.
 There is also a gift shop.

 Matrimonial Investigation Records

 As part of the William McPherson Collection in the Special Collections at the Claremont Colleges' Honnold/Mudd Library, the San Gabriel Mission are a valuable resource for research on the pre-statehood activities of the Mission.
 William McPherson was a rancher, scholar, and collector from Orange County, California, who donated his extensive collection of mission documents, primarily from the Mission San Gabriel Arcángel, to Special Collections in 1964.

 The matrimonial records span 1788 to 1861 and are notarized interviews with couples wanting to marry in the Roman Catholic Church, performed to establish the couples' freedom to marry.
 The collection includes 165 investigations, with 173 men and 170 women.
 Because the donated records are fragile, they are no longer available to be photocopied.
 The California Digital Library has an online guide available to search the collection.